Updated: December 15, 2022

 - High-Traffic Areas – Spot your areas that get the most traffic and create a display featuring a few selected products.
 These are great spots to also highlight bundled deals or other pricing promos.
 The area around your point of sale and your entrance is also prime real estate for showcasing targeted items.

-- Improve Your Product Pages – Product pages on your website must look flashy, practice good retail SEO techniques, and convince the customer to make the purchase.
+- Improve Your Product Pages – Product pages on your website must look neat, practice good retail SEO techniques, and convince the customer to make the purchase.
 It might be worth taking new product photos.
 These are not as expensive to get as you might think, and can make a huge difference for slow-moving stock.
 Also, check your copy to make sure it’s clear and enticing.

 - Revamp Website – If you notice a few products in your webstore aren’t selling, but they are in your physical location, consider the organization of your site.
 Consumers expect eCommerce sites to be intuitive and easy to navigate; they won’t go digging for long.
 It’s important that products you really need to sell are easily visible on your webpage.